Cakes tell stories

 I made it again, this time using a volume measuring tool for 250 mL as the recipe intended and it worked.
 I could finally move on to the next step… LOL.

-I'm not a big fan of crêpes either, and I haven't tried making them yet, although I think I could do it successfully.
+I'm not a big fan of crêpes either, and I haven't tried making them by myself yet, although I think I could do it successfully.

 Sometimes, I even “review” my homework by watching MasterChef… LOL.